Florida's Mullen's uneven month ends in Darth Vader costume - WHIZ News

 “What it does is it throws you completely off your game-week routine, which obviously to me is very dangerous because you’re out for the health of the kids, the buildup of the game,” Mullen said.
 “You kind of have a set routine, a set schedule, you practice certain ways building up to Saturday.
 And now you can’t do it, especially here in Florida where most of the guys, most people … I’ve already voted.”

-It’s quite possible that Mullen’s real gripe was losing a day of practice before his Gators (3-1) play Southeastern Conference rival Georgia (4-1) next week in Jacksonville, a game that likely will determine who wins the East Division and plays in the league title game.
+It’s quite possible that Mullen’s real gripe was losing a day of practice before his eighth-ranked Gators (3-1) play Southeastern Conference rival and No. 5 Georgia (4-1) next week in Jacksonville, a game that likely will determine who wins the East Division and plays in the league title game.

 “We’ve had to cancel a bunch of those things that we had planned,” Mullen said.
 “We’ve had to kind of redo this entire schedule.
 It messes with your preparation, the physical preparation of the players and the safety of them getting ready for the game.
 Kind of disappointing the NCAA did that.”